 After 1 second, the screen will count down from 5.
 Each decrement of the counter corresponds to a frame received from the Plantower air particle sensor.
 The Airnote will report a sensor error if it does not receive 5 frames within 30 seconds, but it typically takes less than 5 seconds.

 Once all the tests have passed, the Airnote will display the unique identifier for the device.
 This is the same ID printed on the QR code and can be used in case the sticker is damaged or removed.

 Finally, the word "Go" is displayed to indicate that all tests have passed, and the Airnote will then enter its normal operational mode.

 If a failure occurs at any of the above test steps (except for the visual display check in Step 2), an error code will be displayed for 60 seconds.
-If this occurs, please press the blue Talk To Us button above for assistance.
+If this occurs, please visit the Blues forum for assistance.

 - Particulate matter 1.0µg/m³ (PM)

 - Count of particles 0.3µm in diameter per 100cm³ (PM)

 - Count of particles 0.5µm in diameter per 100cm³ (PM)